Staff

 1110 W. Michigan St. LO 506

-Amanda Massey
+• Amanda Massey

 Amanda joined the Office of Gift Development in 2022.
-As part of the IU Simon Comprehensive Cancer Center’s development team, she creates and maintains relationships which allow donors to directly impact cancer treatment research, development, and education.
+As part of the IU Simon Comprehensive Cancer Center’s development team, she creates and maintains relationships that allow donors to directly impact cancer treatment research, development, and education.
 Amanda’s focus areas include gastrointestinal, ovarian, breast, and testis cancer, most of which she has a personal connection to via the experiences of friends and family.

 Before coming to the Office of Gift Development, Amanda served as a director of development for Ivy Tech Indianapolis, where she is also an adjunct instructor for the English department.